Purupuruni: Geography and geomorphology

-The volcanism appears to come from fissure vents and the volcanoes have been affected by faulting.
+The volcanism appears to come from fissure vents and the volcanoes have been affected by faulting, such as the Pacollo fault.
 These deposits reach thicknesses of 10 m and also occur on neighbouring volcanic centres.
 Purupuruni has formed on the rim of a depression, which is surrounded by eroded Quaternary volcanoes and appears to be a 13 km wide caldera southwest of the domes.
 The volcano lies east-southeast from Yucamane volcano and just south of the Mauri River; the Mauri River is part of the Lake Titicaca watershed.

 The Borateras geothermal field with about 40 separate manifestations is associated with Purupuruni and neighbouring volcanoes such as Coverane and Jaruma across the Mauri River and west from Purupuruni respectively.
 The Borateras field is used as a spa at the Calachaca spa.
 The landscape is relatively dry and cold and thus vegetation is scarce.

 Geology

 The volcanic rocks are mainly andesitic and dacitic, and contain amphibole, biotite, olivine, plagioclase and pyroxene and are among the most differentiated volcanics in the area.
 They are part of the wider "Purupurini Volcanics", which are named after Purupuruni and also form other volcanoes in the region.